virtualroot/awesome-opentofu/README.md

 ### Platforms

 - [terrakube](https://terrakube.org/) - Open Source alternative to Terraform Enterprise with private registry, remote state, custom flows, scheduled workspaces, and visual states that is compatible with Opentofu.

+### Helpers

+- [terratag](https://github.com/env0/terratag) - Terratag is a CLI tool allowing for tags or labels to be applied across an entire set of OpenTofu/Terraform files.
+Terratag will apply tags or labels to any AWS, GCP and Azure resources.

 ## Media